The Promise (2005 film)

 The Promise is a 2005 Chinese epic fantasy film directed by Chen Kaige, starring Jang Dong-gun, Hiroyuki Sanada, Cecilia Cheung, and Nicholas Tse.
-It is loosely adapted from The Kunlun Slave, a wuxia romance story written by Pei Xing in the ninth century during the Tang dynasty.
+It is loosely adapted from The Kunlun Slave, a ninth-century wuxia romance story by Pei Xing.
 Responses to the film were mainly mixed to negative.

-Plot
+Synopsis

-Qingcheng, a starving girl, wanders around the land in search of food.
-She chances upon a boy, tricks him, steals a mantou from him, and runs away.
-She encounters the goddess Manshen and accepts an offer to enjoy a wealthy and luxurious life and become the most beautiful woman in the land.
-However, she has a price to pay: She will never find genuine everlasting love with any man.
+Qingcheng, a starving girl, wanders the land in search of food.
+She tricks a boy, steals a mantou from him, and runs away.
+Afterwards, she meets the goddess Manshen and accepts an offer to enjoy a luxurious life and become the most beautiful woman in the land.
+However, in return, she will never find genuine, everlasting love with any man.
 She becomes the King's concubine when she grows up.

-General Guangming defeats a large army of barbarians with only 3,000 soldiers and rushes back to save the King, who is besieged in the palace by the traitorous Duke Wuhuan.
-He meets Manshen, who tells him someone wearing his Crimson Armour will commit regicide and tarnish his reputation.
+General Guangming defeats a barbarian army with only 3,000 soldiers and rushes back to save the King, who is besieged in the palace by the traitorous Duke Wuhuan.
+He meets Manshen, who tells him someone wearing his crimson armour will commit regicide and tarnish his reputation.
 A while later, Guangming is caught off guard and injured by Snow Wolf, Wuhuan's henchman, but is saved by his slave, Kunlun.
-He orders Kunlun to wear his crimson armour and save the King.
+He orders Kunlun to wear his armour and save the King.
 When Kunlun asks his master how he can identify the King, Guangming tells him the King is the one without a weapon.
 Kunlun arrives at the palace and mistakes Qingcheng for the King because she is unarmed, and instead kills the King, who has just drawn his sword.
 He flees with Qingcheng, but they end up being cornered at a cliff by Wuhuan and his men.
-Wuhuan promises to not harm Qingcheng if Kunlun jumps off the cliff.
+Wuhuan promises not to harm Qingcheng if Kunlun jumps off the cliff.